lookbook-hq/lookbook/docs/src/_user_docs/components.md

 title: Components
 ---

+<%= prose do %>

   Lookbook was originally developed to work with [ViewComponent](https://viewcomponent.org) but now supports rendering previews for many different component types.

+<% end %>